-Imagine starting your day with perfectly poached eggs sitting atop golden, crispy crab cakes, all smothered in rich, creamy hollandaise sauce.
+Imagine starting your day with perfectly poached eggs atop golden, crispy crab cakes smothered in rich, creamy hollandaise sauce.
 Doesn’t that sound amazing?
-Whether planning a fancy brunch or just wanting to treat yourself on a lazy Sunday morning, this dish will surely impress.
-But before we dive into the recipe, let’s explore what makes this dish so special.
+Whether planning a fancy brunch or wanting to treat yourself on a lazy Sunday morning, this dish will impress.
+But before diving into the recipe, let’s explore what makes this dish unique.

 What Makes Crab Cake Eggs Benedict Unique?